Emergency Dentist – Raleigh, NC

 The American Dental Association recommends that most people visit their dentist for a checkup and cleaning every six months.
 These routine preventive appointments go a long way toward avoiding emergency situations.
 For one, our hygienists can remove plaque that, if allowed to accumulate, could cause painful infections.
 Plus, Dr. Lisk can identify early warning signs of oral health problems and take care of them before they require more invasive (and expensive) treatment.

-Maintain Good Oral Hygiene at Home
+Maintain Good Oral Hygiene Habits at Home

-Practicing good oral hygiene habits is another great way to avoid the need for a sudden appointment with an emergency dentist in North Raleigh.
+Practicing good oral hygiene habits is another great way to avoid the need for a sudden appointment with an emergency dentist in Raleigh.
 Regular brushing, flossing, and rinsing removes harmful bacteria that contribute to cavities and gum disease.
 Additionally, brushing with fluoride toothpaste strengthens your enamel, fortifying them against potential decay and injury.
 Remember to use a soft-bristled toothbrush, floss daily, and rinse with an antibacterial mouthwash to keep your smile clean and healthy.

 It’s no secret that sugary foods and drinks increase your risk of tooth decay, but so do starchy snacks like potato chips.
 Bacteria in your mouth break them down in the same way, producing acidic waste that creates cavities.
 Swapping these foods and beverages out for healthier alternatives like water, low-fat dairy products, leafy greens, and fresh fruits can safeguard your smile against decay and infections.